vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 There are a lot of features,
 a lot of ways of doing the same things.

-This course will use git in specific ways, the following sub-sections list some common uses of Git that you will encounter in this course.
+This learning path will use git in specific ways, the following sub-sections list some common uses of Git that you will encounter in this learning path.

 ### Navigating the codebase